-Purpose Contains the watchpoint value that corresponds to a data address and can be set either on: a data address a data address and context ID pair.
+Contains the watchpoint value that corresponds to a data address and can be set either on:

+- a data address - a data address and context ID pair.

 For a data address and context ID pair, a WRP and a BRP with context ID comparison capability must be linked.
 A debug event is generated when both the data address and the context ID pair match simultaneously.

-Usage constraints There are no usage constraints.
-Configurations Available in all configurations.
-Attributes See the register summary in Table 9-1 on page 9-9.
+There are no usage constraints.

 The DBGWVR is associated with a Watchpoint Control Register (DBGWCR).